tammy-webdev/OpenClassroomsProjects/projects/todo-list-app/README.md

 ### Persistence

 The app saves the todos to localStorage as `todos-vanillajs`.
 Saving uses the keys `id`, `title`, `completed` for each item.
-Editing mode is not be persisted.
+Editing mode is not saved.

 ### Routing